suffolklibraries/sljekyll/_libraries/newmarket-library.md

                   <li>Friends of Newmarket Library 2018 calendars - £5.95.</li>
                   </ul>"
 breadcrumb: y
-branch-news: '<ul>
-              <li>The library is currently experiencing internet performance issues.
-If you need to access the internet urgently, please call the library before your visit to check the network status.</li>
-              <li>The library is looking for volunteers to help run its Baby Bounce and Tot Rock sessions on Tuesday and Thursday mornings.
-If you enjoy interacting with parents, babies and toddlers and are confident singing songs and rhymes, please contact the library.</li>
+branch-news: 'We are looking for volunteers to help run our Baby Bounce and Tot Rock sessions on Tuesday and Thursday mornings.
+If you enjoy interacting with parents, babies and toddlers and are confident singing songs and rhymes, please contact the library.'
-              </ul>'
 ---